dimitrietataru/csharpstyle/README.md

   * ✔ Write single line comments with proper follow and precede elements

-    * Single line comments should always be preceded by a blank line.
+    * Single line comments should always be preceded by a single blank line.
-    * Single line comments should never be followed by (a) blank line(s).
+    * Single line comments should never be followed by blank line(s).

         ✔
         ``` csharp